benmiller314/cdm2019fall/plans/lesson-01.md

 <details>
   <summary>Wait for it</summary>

   <em>Yup, it's introduction time!</em> Let's share these around the room, as a way of meeting and greeting each other – and picking up some digital suggestions along the way.
 (Later, I'll ask you to post your recommendations as part of your first contribution to our class discussion forum.)
+Just one item from each list should do the trick.
 </details>

 ## 2. A letter from Ben